Updated Oct. 16, 2014

 76+ (more like 79) countries with anti-homosexuality laws

-A more realistic, 82-country list is below, including links to this blog’s coverage of individual countries.
+A more realistic, 81-country list is below, including links to this blog’s coverage of individual countries.

-The ILGA total as of early 2013 was 82 countries if you included Indonesia, where two large provinces outlaw homosexual acts, as well as political entities that aren’t fully accepted by the international community, such as Gaza/Palestine and the Turkish-controlled northern portion of Cyprus, and the Cook Islands, a self-governing country whose residents all have citizenship in New Zealand.
+The ILGA total as of early 2013 was 81 countries if you included Indonesia, where two large provinces outlaw homosexual acts, as well as political entities that aren’t fully accepted by the international community — Gaza/Palestine, the Turkish-controlled northern portion of Cyprus, and the Cook Islands, a self-governing country whose residents all have citizenship in New Zealand.
 Unlike this blog, ILGA also includes the Central African Republic in its tally, because of its law against same-sex intimacy in public places.

 That total would actually be 82 countries if you were to include Russia, which does not have a law against homosexual acts but is in the midst of an anti-gay crackdown on the basis of its new law against “gay propaganda.”